 In order to examine whether the effects of robot exposure differ by job task, we estimate models (5) separately for subsamples - five occupational groups distinguished according to the dominant job task: routine cognitive (RC), non-routine cognitive analytical (NRCA), non-routine cognitive personal (NRCP), routine manual (RM), and non-routine manual (NRM).
-The allocation of occupations to task groups is shown in Table A3 in Appendix A. We focus on marginal effects calculated from models with interactions between robot exposure and initial labour costs (level and squared).
+The allocation of occupations to task groups is shown in Table A3 and A4 in Appendix A. We focus on marginal effects calculated from models with interactions between robot exposure and initial labour costs (level and squared).
 Coefficients estimated in these models, as well as those without interactions, are presented in Table D3 and D4 in Appendix D.

-We find that in countries with low or moderate initial labour costs, the effect of robot exposure on job finding was positive among RM workers (e.g. plant and machine operators, assemblers) and RC workers (e.g. associated professionals, clerks).
-These effects are quite sizable, at around 0.05 and 0.10, respectively (Figure 7, right panel).
-Moreover, in countries with low initial labour costs, the effect of robot exposure on the likelihood of job separation among RC workers was negative, but relatively small (-001, Figure 7, left panel).
-Therefore, our results suggest that higher robot exposure improved job prospects in both types of routine jobs in countries with low initial labour costs, particularly in Central Eastern Europe.
+We find that in countries with average levels of initial labour costs, the effect of robot exposure on job finding was positive among RM workers (e.g. plant and machine operators, assemblers) and RC workers (e.g. associated professionals, clerks).
+These effects are quite sizable, at around 0.008 and 0.012, respectively (Figure 7, right panel).
+Among NRM workers, the effect on job findings was positive in countries with average initial labour costs (0.007-0.016), and negative in countries with high initial labour costs.
+For job separations, the effect of robot exposure was negative among RC and NRCP workers in countries with average levels of labour costs (Figure 7, left panel).
+Therefore, our results suggest that higher robot exposure improved job prospects in routine jobs in countries with average initial labour costs, particularly in Central Eastern Europe.
 While such an effect on routine workers may be surprising, it is worth noting that robot adoption in CEE countries was largely driven by FDI and the integration of plants into global value chains (Cséfalvay 2020).
-Hence, rising robot exposure was driven by expanding sectors, rather than by introducing new technologies in existing plants, which is a typical pattern in the most advanced economies.
-This improved the labour market prospects of workers in CEE who were in RM occupations (mainly factory workers), and, in turn, in RC occupations.
-Indeed, we find that in countries with high initial labour costs, the effect of robot exposure on the likelihood of job flows among both RM and RC workers was insignificant, and the effect on job finding among NRM workers was negative (Figure 7, right panel).
-Among workers in non-routine cognitive occupations, the effects on both flows were insignificant.